tylern06/webpack-react/packages.md

 - url-loader: Will take care of loading our images.
 - html-loader: Will take care of loading our html.
 - webpack-dev-server: Will replace browser-sync
+- style-loader: converts the css into inline stylesheets
+- css-loader: translates CSS into CommonJS
+- sass-loader: compiles Sass to CSS

 ## What is Webpack?